 We have a variety of other books in our collection that may be helpful in understanding the election process.
 There are books on choosing our presidential nominees, such as In Pursuit of the White House 2000: How we choose our presidential nominees, Edited by William G. Mayer.
 There are also books on presidential campaigns, See how they ran: the Changing Role of the Presidential Candidate, by Gil Troy; Packaging the Presidency: a history and criticism of presidential campaign advertising, by Kathleen Hall Jamieson; and The past and future of presidential debates, edited by Austin Ranney.
 Knowing how the system works can be the first step in making the voting process less stressful.

 If you would like to know more about the election process, and individual candidates visit the Indiana Election Division website.
-If you need help finding your polling location visit the Indiana Voter Registration System.

 As we approach the upcoming election, remember to use due diligence in researching your candidate; find out where they stand on the issues, and Get out and Vote!